 The human race has come far in its understanding of science.
 At least of some sciences.
 Nature continues to remind us that we still have much to learn.
 It proceeds at its own pace and does not come with a manual.

 We must be patient if we wish to truly learn about our world.
 We must remember that Nature has had billions of years to create surprises.
 She would not divulge all her secrets quickly or easily.

 Human civilization has existed for the blink of an eye in the life of the earth.
 It is madness to think that we could have solved or even seen all of its mysteries in our short tenure here.

 Truly understanding our world requires more than just intelligence, it requires wisdom as well.
 We have to show we can develop wisdom.
 Part of that wisdom is taking care of this world while we learn about it.
 Only then might Nature reveal more of its mysterious natural phenomena.

 If we are lucky, that is.

-Check out our articles on When Man and Nature Collide
+Check out our article on When Man and Nature Collide